-4.3 | Male age-dependent paternity gain and loss
+Male age-dependent paternity gain and loss

-Both extra-group and within-group paternity success increased within individual male Seychelles warblers in early life and declined in late life.
-Moreover, the likelihood of being cuckolded decreased within males at young ages and remained stable from midlife onward.
-These within-male changes in reproduction and cuckoldry, coupled with the lack of between-male differences due to selective appearance and disappearance, do not provide evidence for the good genes hypothesis (Hamilton & Zuk, 1982) but support the competitive ability hypothesis (Nakagawa et al., 2015).
-This hypothesis argues that the improvement in male paternity success with age is due to increasing experience (Hsu et al., 2015; Morton et al., 1990; Westneat & Stewart, 2003) or body condition (Nakagawa et al., 2015) causing, for instance, improvements in ejaculate competitiveness, timing of copulations, mate-guarding ability, and effectiveness in finding and copulating with fertile extra-pair females.
-Even though EGP success changed within individuals with age and was unrelated to longevity (which is expected to reflect an individual's intrinsic quality through viability), the correlative nature of our study calls for further work to distinguish between effects arising due to age per se and effects caused by the difference in genetic or phenotypic quality among individuals.
+Within-group and extra-group paternity success both increased within individual male Seychelles warblers in early life and declined in late life.
+Moreover, the likelihood of being cuckolded decreased within males at young ages and remained stable from mid-life onward.
+These withinmale changes in reproduction and cuckoldry, coupled with the lack of between-male differences due to selective appearance and disappearance, do not provide evidence for the good genes hypothesis (Hamilton & Zuk, 1982) but support the competitive ability hypothesis (Nakagawa et al., 2015).
+This hypothesis argues that the improvement in male paternity success with age is due to increasing experience (Hsu et al., 2015; Morton et al., 1990; Westneat & Stewart, 2003) or body condition (Nakagawa et al., 2015) causing, for instance, improvements in ejaculate competitiveness, timing of copulations, mate-guarding ability and effectiveness in finding and copulating with fertile extra-pair females.
+Even though EGP success changed within-individuals with age and was unrelated to longevity (which is expected to reflect an individual's intrinsic quality through viability), the correlative nature of our study calls for further work to distinguish between effects arising due to age per se and effects caused by the difference in genetic or phenotypic quality among individuals.
 A starting point would be to determine which variables improve with age in the Seychelles warbler.

 Gaining EPP enables males to increase their reproductive output without suffering costs associated with rearing additional offspring.
 In the Seychelles warbler, this ability showed marked changes with age in males.
 EGP success increased in males up to 7.8 years, before displaying a decline consistent with senescence in the oldest males.
-The relative contribution of EGP to total paternity increased until 8.6 years of age, with no evidence for a post-peak decline (i.e., both EGP and WGP declined similarly in late life, so the proportion of paternity explained by EGP remained constant).
-Consequently, EGP is a very important source of total paternity gain, contributing ~49% of annual reproductive success in older males.
-These results concur with those from numerous cross-sectional studies that have shown a positive correlation between EPP success and male age (reveiwed by Cleasby & Nakagawa, 2012) and with a longitudinal study on house sparrows which identified age-dependent increases in EPP and within-pair paternity success (Hsu et al., 2017).
-However, our results are particularly insightful because they clearly show that these age-related changes in extra- and within-group paternity occur within individuals and not as a result of preferred males living longer.
+The relative contribution of EGP to total paternity increased until 8.6 years of age, with no evidence for a post-peak decline (i.e. both WGP and EGP declined similarly in late life, so the proportion of paternity explained by EGP remained constant).
+Consequently, EGP is a very important source of total paternity gain, contributing ca

+49% of annual reproductive success in older males.
+These results concur with those from numerous cross-sectional studies that have shown a positive correlation between EPP success and male age (reveiwed in: Cleasby & Nakagawa, 2012) and with a longitudinal study on house sparrows which identified age-dependent increases in EPP and WPP success (Hsu et al., 2017).
+However, our results are particularly insightful because they clearly show that these age-related changes in within- and extra-group paternity occur within individuals and not as a result of preferred males living longer.

-There was no evidence of a trade-off between WGP and EGP gain in Seychelles warblers and both WGP and EGP success increased in early life and declined in late life (Figure 3); this indicates that when males obtain more WGP success, they do not do so at the expense of EGP gains, and vice versa.
-The combined result of EGP and WGP is that annual reproductive success changes with male age, increasing until 7.7 years and declining thereafter (Figure 3).
+There was no evidence of a trade-off between WGP and EGP gain in Seychelles warblers and both WGP and EGP success increased in early life and declined in late life (Fig. 3); this indicates that when males obtain more WGP success, they do not do so at the expense of EGP gains, and vice versa.
+The combined result of EGP and WGP is that annual reproductive success changes with male age, increasing until ca 7.7 years of age, and then declining (Fig. 3).
 Such within-individual variation in reproductive success (an increase in early life followed by a decline in late life) is common in vertebrates (Nussey et al., 2013).
-In the Seychelles warbler, annual EGP success displayed a particularly steep increase at young ages, thus strongly intensifying the spike in annual male reproductive success at 7.7 years of age (Figure 3).
+In the Seychelles warbler, annual EGP success displayed a particularly steep increase at young ages, thus strongly intensifying the spike in annual male reproductive success at 7.7 years of age (Fig 3).